RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

     ra_admin_site.register(SimpleSales, SalesOrderAdmin)

 This is pretty straight forward.
-Note that, like with models, here we inherit our admin models from ``RaAdmin`` and ``RaMovementAdmin``.
+Note that, like with models, here we inherit our admin models from ``EntityAdmin`` and ``TransactionAdmin``.
 Also we register our model with their AdminModel with ``ra_admin_site`` which is a totally independent admin site than the "normal" django one.

 .. note::

-    Keep in mind that RaAdmin and RaMovementAdmin are just subclasses of admin.ModelAdmin.
+    EntityAdmin and TransactionAdmin are just subclasses of admin.ModelAdmin.
 So you can customize it as you'd do normally with any ModelAdmin.

-    For example: You can add list_filter, make the foreign key widget to be Select2, adjust which fields and teh fieldsets on the change_form etc.
+    You can add list_filter, make the foreign key widget to be Select2, adjust which fields and teh fieldsets on the change_form etc.

 Read more about :ref:`ra_admin`